redhat-cop/infra-ansible/playbooks/container-registry/README.md

 |docker_install|Boolean whether |
 |quay_hostname|Hostname to configure the optionally generated SSL certificate|

+Additional variables can be utilized by inspecting the variables provided by each role.

 ## Playbook Execution

 Execute the following command to provision the Quay ecosystem: